ncatlab/nlab-content/pages/1/6/2/0/261/content.md

   \,.
 $$

 Notice the $Id$-labels, which indicate that the edges and faces labeled by them are "[[thin element|thin]]" in much the same way as an [[identity morphism]] is thin.
 They depend on lower dimensional features,  (however notice however that a simplicial set by itself is not equipped with any notion of composition of simplices, nor really, therefore, of identities.
-See [[quasicategory]] for a kind of simplicial set which does have such notions and [[simplicial T-complex]] for more on the intuitions behind this idea of ''thinness'').
+See [[quasicategory]] for a kind of simplicial set which does have such notions and [[simplicial T-complex]] for more on the intuitions behind this idea of "thinness").

 ## Examples

 ### Directed graphs

-A directed graph (with loops and multiple edges allowed, i.e., a [[quiver]]) $E \rightrightarrows V$ is essentially the same thing as a 1-dimensional simplicial set, by taking $S_0 := V$ to be the set of vertices and $S_1 := E \uplus V$ to be the disjoint union of the set of edges with the set of vertices (interpreted as degenerate 1-simplices).
+A directed graph (with loops and multiple edges allowed, i.e., a [[quiver]]) $E \rightrightarrows V$ is essentially the same thing as a 1-dimensional simplicial set, by taking $S_0 \coloneqq V$ to be the set of vertices and $S_1 \coloneqq E \uplus V$ to be the disjoint union of the set of edges with the set of vertices (the latter corresponding to the degenerate 1-simplices).

 ### Singular simplices (Yoneda embeddings)